MartinYeung5/20241022_MYcoffee/README.md

 3. customers can get the updated information of coffee shop in single platform.
 4. customers can sell or transfer theri coffee card.
 5. customers can bid the coffee card.
+6. customers can share their feedback of the coffee.

 ## Idea
 * Target User (Merchant): Coffee Shop Owner who want to recieve the crypto transaction or interact with customer in Web3